 Rule 3701-84-31 | General personnel/staffing - adult cardiac catheterization service.

-(A) The provider of an adult cardiac catheterization service, or "service," shall designate a medical director.
+(A) Each adult cardiac catheterization service will designate a medical director.

-(B) In addition to the requirements of rule 3701-84-08 of the Administrative Code and any requirements of this rule, the medical director of service shall:
+(B) In addition to the requirements of rule 3701-84-08 of the Administrative Code and any requirements of this rule, the medical director of service will:

 (1) Have at least five years catheterization experience and recognized skills in the cardiac catheterization laboratory;